endurantgames/cosmiclegends/src/glossary.md

 Suspense
 :   An Approach of a hero.
 Describes how much the hero likes to solve problems by taking in information from the surroundings. (*Sensitivity* in Harmony Drive.)

+Take the Hit
+:   When one hero takes the entire effect of a Crisis move instead of another hero.

 Timely Arrival
 :   A move taken by a hero to arrive at the scene of a Crisis; they arrive at the end of the current Hero Phase.